-Names of related parties Relationship with the Company Delta Asia International Corporation (Note 1) Investment in equity method investees Prodeon Medical Corporation The Company's subsidiary Yi Chuang Biodesign, Inc. The Company's subsidiary Medeologix, Inc. The Company's subsidiary Medeon International, Inc. The Company's subsidiary Aquedeon Medical, Inc. The Company's second-tier subsidiary Prodeon Medical, Inc. The Company's second-tier subsidiary MediBalloon, Inc. The Company's second-tier subsidiary Second Source Medical LLC The Company's second-tier subsidiary MedeonBio, Inc. (Note 2) The Company's second-tier subsidiary
+Names of related parties Relationship with the Company Delta Asia International Corporation (Note 1) The Company used to possess significant influence to the entity.
+Prodeon Medical Corporation The Company's subsidiary Yi Chuang Biodesign, Inc. The Company's subsidiary Medeologix Corporation The Company's subsidiary Medeon International, Inc. The Company's subsidiary Aquedeon Medical, Inc. The Company's second-tier subsidiary Prodeon Medical, Inc. The Company's second-tier subsidiary Medeologix, Inc. (Note 2) The Company's second-tier subsidiary Medeologix LLC (Note 3) The Company's second-tier subsidiary MedeonBio, Inc. The Company's second-tier subsidiary

 Note 1: The Company sold all of its shares of Delta Asia International Corporation in May 2023 and lost its directorship.
 It is now considered a non-related party.
-Please refer to Note 6(5).
+Please refer to Note 6(4).